 5.6.1 Kernel Type Converters

 The shared interface mechanism allows to transfer an object instance of a Kernel type from one Feature to an other.
-To do that, the Kernel must register a new converter (See API Documentation Kernel.addConverter() method).
+To do that, the Kernel must register a new converter (See kf.api.javadoc Kernel addConverter() method).